About Sir Jack Petchey CBE

-Sir Jack was born into a poor working class family in the East End in 1925.
-He left school with no qualifications when he was 13.
-Sir Jack joined the Navy’s Fleet Air Arm in 1943 during the Second World War.
-He applied for Officer training but was unsuccessful.
-On discharge from the Navy he began working as a clerk for the Solicitor’s Law Stationary Society.
-When he applied for management training there he was told he would never make a businessman!
+He was born into a working class family in the East End in 1925, left school at 13 and then joined the Navy in 1943.
+After leaving the Navy, he began working as a clerk for a solicitor’s firm.
+He applied for management training but was told he would never make a businessman.